HDialani/Boost-converter/PCB_Design/Readme.md

 # Don't produce these PCBs !!!

-They are already made, so I will now produce these.
+They are already made, so I will not produce these.
 So please don't try to produce these PCBs cause they could have errors.
 There now you can't sue me.